Tropical Storm Isaac slogs toward U.S. Gulf Coast

 "It is difficult to realize that to the day - seven years after Katrina - another hurricane is headed our way," Mississippi Governor Phil Bryant said.

-Late Monday morning, Isaac was about 310 miles southeast of the mouth of the Mississippi River with top sustained winds of 65 mph and moving northwest at 14 mph.
+Early Monday morning, Isaac was about 360 miles (575 km) southeast of the mouth of the Mississippi River with top sustained winds of 65 mph (100 kph) and moving west-northwest at 14 mph (24 kph).

 It was expected to be centered over the Gulf Coast no later than early on Wednesday.
 Evacuation orders for some low-lying parts of the Gulf Coast already were in effect Monday morning.